 Alcohol withdrawal hallucinations can occur when people with severe alcohol dependence quit suddenly.
 Typically, hallucinations occur at around 12-24 hours after the last drink, or several days later as part of a collection of severe withdrawal symptoms known as Delirium Tremens (DTs).

-Scientists cannot fully explain the exact mechanisms that prompt hallucinations.
+Scientists cannot fully explain the exact mechanisms that prompt these illusions.
 These terrifying events likely result from massive alterations in neurotransmitter levels and brain receptor sites caused by prolonged alcohol exposure.

-In this article, we will review some common symptoms of severe alcohol withdrawal, including hallucinations.
-I will also let you in on an experience I once had with alcohol withdrawal hallucinations.
+In this article, we will review some common symptoms of severe withdrawal, including this phenomenon.
+I will also let you in on my own experience.

-Finally, we will cover available treatments and medications for severe alcohol addiction.
-We will conclude with a game plan of sorts for the alcohol dependent person who wants to escape from the hellish nightmare of addiction.
+Finally, we will cover available treatments and medications for severe addiction.
+We will conclude with a game plan of sorts for the alcohol-dependent person who wants to escape from the hellish nightmare of addiction.

 Can you hallucinate when you stop drinking?

-The simple answer is yes, many people with severe alcohol dependence hallucinate as part of their withdrawal syndrome.
-But as we will see, there are ways to prevent this terrifying symptom from occurring with proper medical care and longer term self-care.
+The simple answer is yes, many people with severe dependence hallucinate as part of their withdrawal syndrome.
+But as we will see, there are ways to prevent this terrifying symptom from occurring with proper medical care and longer-term self-care.

-The symptoms of alcohol withdrawal, listed from relatively minor to severe, include:
+The symptoms of withdrawal, listed from relatively minor to severe, include:

 - A general sense of unease